paleohayduke/TrafficSimProject/README.md

 -Set Git up to keep track of revisions.

 ANNOUNCEMENTS:
+10/11/2018 Disabled continuous offset system and changed car behavior to physically move to their correct lane.
+They get a little tight on turns that have a distant connection Nd.
+Need to set up offset on waypoint to be dependent on what lane a car is in.
+If a car gets too close in front of a car, it will change lanes if one is available to pass.
+Eventually we can add randomized preference to speed or drive slow (adjust their perception of the speed limits by .9 or 1.1 or something like that)

 10/10/2018 Turned car spacing below distance to stop before stop sign.

 10/10/2018 IDEA: For a traffic scenario, schools can be used as destinations that